 From his breed history to his personality, training, and exercise needs, we’ve got it all covered.
 This pup might be little, but his character is anything but!
 And although he is one of the cutest dogs going, he isn’t suited to every family.
 For this reason, this Jackshund breed guide is a must-read for all soon-to-be owners.

 The Jackshund’s parents look very different, but their personality and breed purpose is similar.
 And although there are many similarities, there are also a few subtle differences.
-Which means you need to understand what the Jack Russel and the Dachshund are all about.
-This way, no matter what parent he takes after more, you are sure to love him.
+This means you need to understand what the Jack Russell and the Dachshund are all about.
+This way, no matter what parent he takes after, you are sure to love him.

 The Jack Russell is a popular little pup, who is often confused for the Russell Terrier or the Patterdale.
 Although they are similar, they are fundamentally different.
 His journey began in 19th century England, where a reverend known as John ‘Jack’ Russell created him to be a fox hunter.
 He would also chase the foxes out of their underground nests to assist the hunting hounds.

 Over time, this feisty but loving dog became a much-loved family pet.
 Not only because he protected the family home with all his might, but because he is really affectionate too.
 He is great fun and loves to get down and dirty with his family.
 He measures between 13 and 14 inches tall and weighs between 13 and 17 pounds.
 Other popular Jack Russell Terrier mixes include the Jack-a-bee and the Jack-chi.